Shamlin-Presidio/AWS_Training/Day3.md

 # TASK 1:
 ## Description: As an AWS Cloud Engineer for a growing e-commerce platform, you must ensure high availability, data durability, and cost efficiency for EC2 instances and EBS volumes.
 ## Requirements:
-  - Deploy EC2 instances across multiple Availability Zones (AZs) for high availability.
+  - Deploy EC2 instances across multiple Availability Zones (AZs) for high availability. `us-east-1a` and `us-east-1b`
   - Automate regular backups of EBS volumes to ensure data recovery.
   - Implement cost-control mechanisms to prevent excessive spending on EC2 and EBS services.